-Many people carry a mask with them whenever they fly, not only in case of toxic chemical fumes, but also in case they're on a flight with someone who is ill.
+Many people carry a light multi-purpose or comfort mask to wear whenever they fly, not only in case of toxic chemical fumes, but also in case they're on a flight with someone who is ill.
 You can also prevent the spread of germs by avoiding touching your face and by washing your hands frequently with soap and hot water.
 If you are seated next to someone who is sick, you can request a seat change.
 If you begin to feel clammy or have blurry vision or cloudy thoughts, you may be feeling the effects of the low oxygen.
 In this situation, your flight attendant should be able to provide you with a portable oxygen bottle free of charge.

 While air filters are standard for airplane ventilation systems, they do not capture all contaminants and germs in the recirculated cabin air.

 In the past, airplane passengers breathed fresh air for the most part, but in the 1980s, airlines began to mix fresh air with recirculated air to save money and improve energy efficiency.
 A Boeing 737, for example, recirculates about 40% of its air, while a 757 recirculates about 50%.
 The air recirculation systems in today's planes circulate only about half as much air as required in an office building, and there is no minimum ventilation standard for aircraft.